Oran01/brainwave/README.md

 # Brainwave - AI Chat UI/UX

-Brainwave is a modern and responsive **UI/UX for an AI-powered chat platform**, built with **React, Vite, and TailwindCSS**.
-This project provides an elegant frontend design for AI-driven conversations, collaboration, and interactive features.
+Brainwave is a sleek UI/UX template for an AI chat platform, featuring animated sections and responsive layouts — built with React, Vite, and TailwindCSS.

 </div>